Shop-specific acts of sustainability per category:

 Iloinen Heppu

-Iloinen Heppu sells Plan Toys, a collection of ecological and safe wooden toys.
-Plan Toys are made from rubber trees that no longer produce latex.
-The entire rubber tree is ground from its roots to the branches.
-The mass obtained from the rubber tree is mixed with non-toxic vegetable dyes.
-The mix is then pressed back into solid form with non-toxic glue.
+Iloinen Heppu sells Plan Toys, which is a collection of ecological and safe wooden toys.
+The Plan Toys are made from rubber trees that no longer produce latex.
+The entire rubber tree is first grinded from its roots to the branches.
+The mass obtained from the rubber tree is then mixed with non-toxic vegetable dyes.
+The mix is pressed back into solid form with non-toxic glue.
 The packages use recycled paper and non-toxic water-based ink.
-Plan Toys’ products, made sustainably from rubberwood, go through a rigorous screening process and fulfil international standards in terms of both safety and environmental friendliness (ASTM, EN 71, ISO 9001, ISO 14001, OHSAS 18001, SA 8000).
+The Plan Toys’ products, which are made sustainably from rubberwood, go through a rigorous screening process and fulfil international standards in terms of both safety and environmental friendliness (ASTM, EN 71, ISO 9001, ISO 14001, OHSAS 18001, SA 8000).
 Surplus wood from the production of the products is utilised in a biomass generator which produces electricity for the entire factory and local villages.

 Iloinen Heppu also sells Affenzahn animal backpacks made from materials containing 50% recycled PET bottles.